Zhao Yingyun: Biography

 Zhao joined the Chinese Communist Party (CCP) in March 1994, and got involved in politics in January 1997, when he was transferred to the Publicity Department of the CCP Hunan Provincial Committee.
 He was appointed party secretary of Zhongfang County in November 2008 and was admitted to member of the Standing Committee of the CCP Huaihua Municipal Committee, the city's top authority.
-In September 2011, he became a member of the Standing Committee of the CCP Changde Municipal Committee, in addition to serving as secretary of Discipline Inspection Commission.
+In September 2011, he became a member of the Standing Committee of the CCP Changde Municipal Committee, in addition to serving as secretary of the Discipline Inspection Commission.
 In May 2013, he was named acting vice mayor of Changde, confirmed in the following month.
 In June 2014, he was transferred back to Huaihua and appointed deputy party secretary.
-He was made acting mayor in July 2014, and was installed in December of that same year.
+He was made acting mayor in July 2014 and was installed in December of that same year.
 In December 2017, he was chosen as deputy party secretary and acting mayor of Yongzhou, confirmed in January 2018.
 He became party secretary of Hunan Rural Credit Cooperatives in February 2019, and served until January 2022.

 Investigation

-On 27 July 2022, he has been placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On 27 July 2022, he was placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.